 If an adult child with a disability is left out of the will, the court may find there was a moral and legal obligation to provide for them.
 Sometimes such children are left out of the estate for well-meaning reasons, such as a fear that the money would reduce or stop the adult child’s social-assistance benefits.
 But that isn’t always how things go.
 It’s a good idea to consult a lawyer to ensure your dependent adult child gets the maximum amount of money they can.

 If a court finds that the will-maker was not mentally capable when they made their will, it may decide the will isn’t valid.
 In these circumstances, if the will-maker:

 - didn’t have a previous will, their estate will be divided according to BC law, or

 If someone dies without a will, their estate is distributed according to the law.
-Generally, the estate goes to the spouse, children, and descendants (for example, grandchildren) of the deceased.
+Generally, the estate goes to the spouse, children, or descendants (for example, grandchildren) of the deceased.
 If there’s no spouse or descendants, the estate will go to other relatives.
-Our information on when someone dies without a will (no. 177) explains in more detail how an estate is divided if there is no will.
+Our information on when someone dies without a will explains in more detail how an estate is divided if there is no will.

 If you’re thinking of leaving a spouse or child out of your will, or leaving them less than they might reasonably expect, see a lawyer.
 Our information on making a will and estate planning explains this in more detail.